anticode-403/antis-Better-Combat-Overhauls/README.md

 ```
 If versatile is true, your weapon attributes MUST define a valid versatile_attacks.
 Versatile is a weapon attribute that gives your weapon two different attack attributes based on whether or not you are two-handing your weapon.
 Versatile damage is _additional_ damage while using versatile and will be shown on the item tooltip.

+Despite being an array, `special_attacks` does not currently support more than one attack - although this feature will be coming in the future.

 Additionally, ABCO adds new Attack attributes:
 ```JSON5
 {